pschlump/JSONx/README.md

 }
 ```

-Where the directory ./dir contains a.file.  the {{...}} will be replaced with the contents of the include file.
+Where the directory `./dir` contains a.file.  the `{{...}}` will be replaced with the contents of the include file.
-Note: The paths are relative to where the file is, so ./ for the top file, then if a.file includes another file,
+Note: The paths are relative to where the file is, so `./` for the top file, then if a.file includes another file,
 say b.file it will be relative to the location of a.file.

 File inclusion is processed at a low level, below the level of the scanner.
-This means that you should be albe
+This means that you should be able
 to include files at any location in the input.

-TODO - include search path!

-TODO - include relative to home directory!

-TODO - include relative to a named home directory, `~bob/` for example.

-TODO -- Include of "dirctory/Pattern" or "direcoty" - all files in a directory - converted to -- verify this works -- { filename: data, filename2: data2 }

 Buitin Functions
 -----------------